radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 ## The USB Connection

 To discover whether the midi interface is successfully connected to the computer type 'lsusb' at the command prompt.
-The midi interfaces and the configured midi channel numbers for keyboard/pedalboard, and the illuminated buttons should show up in the response.
+The midi interfaces and the configured midi channel numbers for keyboard/pedalboard, and the illuminated buttons should show up in the response. e.g:
 ```
 $ lsusb
    ...